richard-fisher/ramaze/README.md

-    Copyright (c) 2009 - 2011 Michael Fellinger m.fellinger@gmail.com
-    All files in this distribution are subject to the terms of the Ruby license.

-# About Ramaze
+# Ramaze

 Ramaze is a very simple and straight-forward web-framework.
 The philosophy of it could be expressed in a mix of KISS and POLS, trying to make simple things simple and complex things possible.

-This of course is nothing new to anyone who knows some ruby, but is often forgotten in a chase for new functionality and features.
+This of course is nothing new to anyone who knows some Ruby, but is often forgotten in a chase for new functionality and features.
 Ramaze only tries to give you the ultimate tools, but you have to use them yourself to achieve perfect custom-tailored results.